 The impact of the reforms initiated in 2014, and the subsequent refinements thereafter, on the labour market has been quite positive, especially as a result of the incentives to postpone retirement available to workers in the private sector.
-It has been reported that 28 percent of persons aged 61 had taken up the incentives to defer pensions even if they were eligible to retire.209 The number of persons aged 61 and over who are still employed either on a full-time or a part-time basis has increased.
+It has been reported that 28 percent of persons aged 61 had taken up the incentives to defer pensions even if they were eligible to retire.
+The number of persons aged 61 and over who are still employed either on a full-time or a part-time basis has increased.

-The gradual increase of the pensionable age to 65 should boost the labour supply by 7200 by 2026.210 About 56 percent of this increase should be among men.
+The gradual increase of the pensionable age to 65 should boost the labour supply by 7200 by 2026.
+About 56 percent of this increase should be among men.
 In the 4 years that will see a

-207 If a person employed in the private sector opts to continue working when they reach retirement age and opts not to draw their pension, the pension entitlement is increased by a specific percentage each year.
+&lt;sup>207 If a person employed in the private sector opts to continue working when they reach retirement age and opts not to draw their pension, the pension entitlement is increased by a specific percentage each year.
 The increase is cumulative on the basis entitlement.
-As such, the increase in the first year is 5 percent, in the second year an additional 5.5 percent is added etc. For full details https://socialsecurity.gov.mt/en/Pensions/Pages/default.aspx.
+As such, the increase in the first year is 5 percent, in the second year an additional 5.5 percent is added etc. For full details see: https://socialsecurity.gov.mt/en/Pensions/Pages/default.aspx.
+Credit refers to the virtual payment which a person is assumed to have made even though they did not actually do so because of special spec

-208 Credit refers to the virtual payment which a person is assumed to have made even though they did not actually do so because of special circumstances e.g. because a person was following a course at university, pregnancy etc. It is a 'credit' because on paper it is equivalent to a payment.
+&lt;sup>208 Credit refers to the virtual payment which a person is assumed to have made even though they did not actually do so because of special circumstances e.g. because a person was following a course at university, pregnancy etc. It is a 'credit' because on paper it is equivalent to a payment.
 These credits are awarded to persons who invest in themselves or the community, hence the reference to improved human capital development in the text.

-209 Private Communication: Ministry for Social Policy.
+&lt;sup>209 Private Communication: Ministry for Social Policy.

-210 Aaron G. Grech (2017).
+&lt;sup>210 Aaron G. Grech (2017).
 The Impact of Pension Age Changes - The Case of Malta, in Intereconomics.
 January 2017, Volume 52, Issue 1, p.
 57-62.